+6. Although the total amount of the obligation of the entity and its co-obligors must be fixed at the reporting date to be within the scope of this statement, the amount that the reporting entity expects to pay on behalf of its co-obligors may be uncertain at the reporting date.

 Proposed Revisions to SSAP No. 92—Postretirement Benefits Other Than Pensions

-53. Plan assets are assets—usually stocks, bonds, and other investments (except certain insurance contracts as noted in paragraph 57)—that have been segregated and restricted (usually in a trust) to be used for postretirement benefits.
+53. Plan assets are assets—usually stocks, bonds, and other investments (except certain insurance annuities as noted in paragraph 57)—that have been segregated and restricted (usually in a trust) to be used for postretirement benefits.
 The amount of plan assets includes amounts contributed by the employer, and by plan participants for a contributory plan, and amounts earned from investing the contributions, less benefits, income taxes, and other expenses incurred.
 Plan assets ordinarily cannot be withdrawn by the employer except under certain circumstances when a plan has assets in excess of obligations and the employer has taken certain steps to satisfy existing obligations.
 Securities of the employer held by the plan are includable in plan assets provided they are transferable.

-Insurance Contracts
+Annuity Contracts

-57. For purposes of this statement, an insurance contract is defined as a contract in which an insurance company unconditionally undertakes a legal obligation to provide specified benefits to specific individuals in return for a fixed consideration or premium; an insurance contract is irrevocable and involves the transfer of significant risk from the employer (or the plan) to the insurance company.
-Benefits covered by insurance contracts shall be excluded from the accumulated postretirement benefit obligation.
-Insurance contracts shall be excluded from plan assets.
+57. For purposes of this statement, an annuity contract is defined as a contract in which an insurance company unconditionally undertakes a legal obligation to provide specified benefits to specific individuals in return for a fixed consideration or premium; an annuity contract is irrevocable and involves the transfer of significant risk from the employer (or the plan) to the insurance company.
+Benefits covered by annuity contracts shall be excluded from the accumulated postretirement benefit obligation.
+Annuity contracts shall be excluded from plan assets.

-58. Some insurance contracts (participating insurance contracts) provide that the purchaser (either the plan or the employer) may participate in the experience of the insurance company.
+58. Some annuity contracts include participation rights (participating annuity contracts) which provide that the purchaser (either the plan or the employer) may participate in the experience of the insurance company.
 Under those contracts, the insurance company ordinarily pays dividends to the purchaser, the effect of which is to reduce the cost of the plan.
-If the participating insurance contract causes the employer to remain subject to all or most of the risks and rewards associated with the benefit obligation covered or the assets transferred to the insurance company, that contract is not an insurance contract for purposes of this statement, and the purchase of that contract does not constitute a settlement pursuant to paragraphs 83-88.
-Endorsement split-dollar life insurance contracts do not settle a liability for a postretirement benefit obligation.
-For these contracts and other insurance contracts that do not constitute settlement, reporting entities shall accrue a liability for the postretirement benefit arrangement in accordance with this statement.
+If the participating annuity contract causes the employer to remain subject to all or most of the risks and rewards associated with the benefit obligation covered or the assets transferred to the insurance company, that contract is not an annuity contract for purposes of this statement, and the purchase of that contract does not constitute a settlement pursuant to paragraphs 83-88.
+Endorsement split-dollar life annuity contracts do not settle a liability for a postretirement benefit obligation.
+For these contracts and other annuity contracts that do not constitute settlement, reporting entities shall accrue a liability for the postretirement benefit arrangement in accordance with this statement.

-59. The purchase price of a participating insurance contract ordinarily is higher than the price of an equivalent contract without a participation right.
+59. The purchase price of a participating annuity contract ordinarily is higher than the price of an equivalent contract without a participation right.
 The difference is the cost of the participation right.
 The cost of the participation right shall be recognized at the date of purchase as a nonadmitted asset.
 In subsequent periods, the participation right shall be nonadmitted and measured at its fair value if the contract is such that fair value is reasonably estimable.
 Otherwise the participation right shall be measured at its amortized cost (not in excess of its net realizable value), and the cost shall be amortized systematically over the expected dividend period under the contract.